jessewar/ExCiting/README.md

 ## NLTK
-  -Run `pip install nltk`:
+  - Run `pip install nltk`:
-  -Run this from a python session: `nltk.download()` -Install all of the packages for the easiest time.
+  - Run this from a python session: `nltk.download()`
+  - Install all of the packages for the easiest time.